Inside-Out Prison Exchange Program

 About the program

 The School of Criminology and Criminal Justice at Arizona State University (ASU) and the Arizona Department of Corrections, Rehabilitation & Reentry (ADCRR) are pleased to offer students the opportunity to enroll in the Inside-Out Prison Exchange Program.
-The current Spring 2022 course is at a medium security unit in Goodyear, AZ co-taught by Ms. Caitlin Matekel and Ms. Danielle Haverkate.
-Applications for the Fall 2022 course are now being accepted at the link below.
+Applications for the Fall 2023 course are now closed.

 The Inside-Out Prison Exchange Program is unlike any other class offered at ASU.
 The class combines ASU students (outside students) with an equal number of incarcerated students (inside students) at an Arizona State Prison Complex facility.
 Both ASU and incarcerated students have the same syllabus and academic requirements, and students learn about crime and justice together through collaboration and dialogue.